sjbylo/misc/ocp-install/Installation-of-OpenShift-Container-Platform-3.5-into-a-single-All-in-one-VM-Steve-Bylo-Red-Hat.md

 ### If there is a problem...

-Try to find a fix and re-run the above ansible-playbook command and add "-vvv" to see more verboose output:
+Try to find a fix and re-run the above ansible-playbook command and add "-vvv" to see more verboose output.

 ```
 ansible-playbook -vvv /usr/share/ansible/openshift-ansible/playbooks/byo/config.yml
 ```

-It is also possible to uninstall everything, in order to try again:
+It is also possible to uninstall everything, in order to try again.

 ```
 ansible-playbook /usr/share/ansible/openshift-ansible/playbooks/adhoc/uninstall.yml